surajsureshkumar/CSCI-651-Computer-Networks/README.md

 ## Computer Network Mininet Projects Implemented in Python

 ## Please read the README.md file of each project directory to know more on how to run and what the project is about.
+All the steps on mentioned in their respective directories.